mehulagg/gitlab/doc/user/clusters/agent/index.md

 Next, install the in-cluster component of the Agent.

 NOTE:
-For gitlab.com users, KAS is available at `wss://kas.gitlab.com`.
+For GitLab.com users, the KAS is available at `wss://kas.gitlab.com`.

 #### One-liner installation